snackCake/docs/Broadleaf-Concepts/Admin/Admin-Metadata-Overrides.md

 In some instances, you may find that the Broadleaf out of the box entities are sufficient for your needs but you still want to override some of the display attributes of the entity properties themselves.

 This is acheivable through the `mo:override` XML namespace.
-To utilize the namespace, you need to make sure that you have the proper `schemaLocation` and `xmlns` difined within the `<beans>` element in your `applicationContext`:
+To utilize the namespace, you need to make sure that you have the proper `schemaLocation` and `xmlns` namespace defined within the `<beans>` element in your `applicationContext`:

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans"